 (14) Not stepping back when ordered to break.
+Failure to obey the referee's commands.

 (15) Attempting to strike an opponent immediately after the referee has ordered "Break" or before taking a step back.

 (16) Assaulting or behaving in an aggressive manner towards a referee.